 What is KP Foods?

-In 1891, they became a limited company.
-Their name changed to Kenyon & Sons and Craven Ltd.
+38 years later, in 1891, they became a limited company and changed their name.
+They were now known as Kenyon & Sons and Craven Ltd.

 This led to the business opening a second factory in Hull.
 Over the next fifty years, the company saw mixed fortunes.

 They were often on the brink of collapse and between 1900 and 1904, the directors took no payment.
 In 1917, they had to sell the Hull factory.

 Luckily, in 1943, the company’s fortune changed for the better.
 A new chairman called Simon Heller was hired and turned the company around.